boronine/discipline/README.markdown

 To do:
 ------
-1. Implement support for ManyToMany relationships.
-1. Make possible to view each object's history.
 1. Tie in with [South][2], make them play nicely together, changing schemas shouldn't cause any problems with Pervert whatsoever. (this will be the main "killer feature")
-1. Much more.
+1. Possibly more.

 Features so far
 ---------------

 1. Records all creations, deletions and modifications (from django-admin or not).
 1. Displays them as "actions" in a detailed list.
+1. Each object's "history" page points to Pervert's detailed list of actions that were performed on it.
 1. Has the ability to undo any action (checks for numerous possible problems before proceeding)
 1. Has API to look at any object at any point in time.